jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-mihai-popoviciu-on.md

 **RR: Finally, what else is in the pipeline for you this year? **

-Mihai: I have done a lot of remixes lately.
+Mihai: I have done a lot of remixes lately, including a rework of Alice Clark's 'Rocket' for [Decay Records](https://www.facebook.com/DecayRecords/).
 Some of them are out already, some others will follow soon.
 I will also have two releases on Still Hot and True Sounds Music coming out in the next months.
 When it comes to gigs, this summer looks pretty busy already with a lot of festivals in the calendar in Germany, Holland, Sweden, Romania, Poland.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/432810945&color=%23000000&auto_play=true&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

+**RR: Sounds great Mihai.
+Enjoy your time in Australia!**

+_Catch Mihai's final Sydney performance at S.A.S.H.
+Details _[_here_](https://www.ravereviewz.net/Event/S-A-S-H-by-Night---Secret-Guest-Sydney/110)